DraftShift/StealthChanger/UserMods/MugenMicko/Anthead WWG2 EBB36 PCB Mount/readme.md

-# A PCB Mounting solution for Anthead with Sherpa Mini and EBB36
+# A PCB Mounting solution for Anthead with WWG2 and EBB36
 ## Purpose
 Someone reached out commenting on my build which led to the discussion of his planned build being Anthead SF, WWG2 and EBB36 Gen2.
 This appears to be a pretty common combination but there was no quick easy solution for mounting, so I created one.
 TheSin-[^1] had created amazing mounting solution for Orbitor 2 and an LGX based extruder which I have based this mod off of.